Thorsten-Sick/Solarpunk2050/presentations/toolbox_2022_worldbuilding/source/index.rst

 An accessible world
 -------------------

-I played cool RPG settings with so complex internals that everyone spent the evening discussing and guessing...
+I played cool RPG settings with mega complex world internals that everyone spent the evening discussing and guessing...we can do better

 A world with different issues
 -----------------------------

-I played cool RPG settings with only 2-3 major storys that can be played....
+I played cool RPG settings with only 2-3 major storys that can be played....this is not enough !

 RPG levels
 ==========

 Role playing games are unfinished stories.
 The players and the GM are in charge.
+There are different levels of pre-prepared stuff for the GM presenting the world to the players.

 Rules
 -----